learn-co-curriculum/programming-univbasics-the-variable-lookup-expression/README.md

 ## Conclusion

-With the _essential three_ expressions under you control, we're going to start rapidly building up the richness of things you can do using expressions.
+With the _essential three_ expressions under your control, we're going to start rapidly building up the richness of things you can do using expressions.
 In fact, in the rest of this module, **everything** will be an expression of some sort.
 It turns out we can write programs of high levels of sophistication